joomla-framework/application/docs/v1-to-v2-update.md

 The package internals use the Zend Framework [Diactoros package](https://github.com/zendframework/zend-diactoros) for building the Response object.
 If you wish to use another PSR-7 compatible library you will need to extend the `setHeader`, `getHeaders`, `clearHeaders`, `setBody`, `prependBody`, and `appendBody` methods.

-### AbstractWebApplication::getFormToken is now an abstract method
-The method `\Joomla\Application\AbstractWebApplication::getFormToken` has been made an abstract method.
-Application's should specify their own logic here to generate a form token.

 ### CLI Classes Removed

 The `\Joomla\Application\AbstractCliApplication` and all `Joomla\Application\Cli` namespace classes have been removed.
 The new `joomla/console` package should be used going forward.